 The objective of this Standards Analysis is to facilitate the identification of technical committees in the ICT domain that meet organizations' potential interests.
-In addition, ILNAS, with the support of ANEC
+In addition, ILNAS, with the support of ANEC GIE, proposes a focused standards watch service to answer the needs of a given national organization.
+This service consists in the analysis of relevant standards (both published and under development) and technical committees related to a specific need identified by the requesting organization.
+A standards watch report is delivered at the end of the process, and some additional steps can be proposed by

-11 P-members actively participate by voting on the standard at various stages of its development, while O-members can observe the standards that are being developed, offering comments and advice.
+12 P-members actively participate by voting on the standard at various stages of its development, while O-members can observe the standards that are being developed, offering comments and advice.
 See the ISO website for more detail.

-12 Some experts are registered in more than one technical committee.
+13 Some experts are registered in more than one technical committee.